nerva-project/nerva-docs/docs/guides/docker.md

     --net=nerva \
     -v wallet:/wallet \
     -w /wallet \
+    --entrypoint nerva-wallet-cli \
     sn1f3rt/nerva:v0.3.0.0 \
-    nerva-wallet-cli \
     --trusted-daemon \
     --daemon-address nerva-daemon:17566

+The `--entrypoint nerva-wallet-cli` part is what makes this run the wallet rather than the daemon, since the image's entrypoint is `nervad`.
 The `-w /wallet` part sets the working directory to `/wallet`, which the image provides as a volume owned by the `nerva` user, so your wallet files land in the persistent `wallet` volume instead of inside the container filesystem.
 Since the wallet talks to the daemon container over the Docker network, the daemon is technically remote, and it is told so with `--daemon-address`.
 It is a node you run yourself, so `--trusted-daemon` is appropriate.

 If you prefer to keep everything in one container, you can also open a shell inside the running daemon container and create the wallet next to it: